rvosa/bio-phylo-forest-dbtree/README.md

     sudo cpanm Bio::Phylo::Forest::DBTree

-- **Advantages** - it's simple, all prerequisites are automatically installed.
-You will obtain the [latest stable release][5] on CPAN, which is [amply tested][6].
+- **Advantages** - it's simple and all prerequisites are automatically installed.
+You will obtain the [latest stable release][5] from CPAN, which is [amply tested][6].
 - **Disadvantages** - you will likely get code that is a lot older than the latest work on this package.

 ### 2. From GitHub

-On many Linux-like operating systems as well as MacOSX, you can instal the latest code from the [repository][8] with this single command:
+On many Linux-like operating systems as well as MacOSX, you can install the latest code from the [repository][8] with this single command:

     sudo cpanm git://github.com/rvosa/bio-phylo-forest-dbtree.git